Recycling options for types of waste materials

 Standards in organic recycling

-The Environment Agency and WRAP have developed a quality protocol for compost.
+The Environment Agency and WRAP (Waste & Resources Action Programme) have developed a quality protocol for compost.
 The protocol incorporates Publicly Available Specification (PAS) 100 for composted materials and PAS 110 for fertilisers and other products produced by anaerobic digestion.
 If your business produces compost that meets the quality protocol standard, you will not need to comply with waste controls, such as using a registered waste carrier to transport it.